sordina/sordina.github.io/_drafts/promises-architecture.markdown

 | Promises        | User -> User     | Connection between Users, with details             |
 | Acknowlegement  | User -> Promise  |                                                    |
 | Fulfilment      | User -> Promise  |                                                    |

+Any interactions should be tagged with both a user and an identity, this makes an informal audit possible.